How to Calculate Home Replacement Cost

 Replacement cost is the full amount it costs to replace or rebuild your property.
 This differs from your home's market value, which incorporates a number of other factors.

 The primary parts of a home insurance policy to which replacement cost applies are dwelling coverage and personal property coverage.
 Dwelling coverage (also known as Coverage A in your policy) applies to your house and any attached structures — such as fencing or a garage — while personal property coverage refers to your personal belongings.

 Most homeowners policies will cover your dwelling at replacement cost value (RCV), which pays for the full cost of rebuild or repair.
 However, this may not always be the case.
 If you have an older home — or a home with architectural features that would simply be too expensive to reasonably replace with modern materials — many insurers may not be willing the cover the full cost of replacement.
 In these cases, you might want to consider an HO-8 (modified) policy.1

 The flipside of replacement cost value is actual cash value (ACV).
 Actual cash value factors in depreciation when considering your payout.

 ACV is rarely used for dwelling coverage and is much more commonly used for personal property.
 Because of their more limited coverage amounts, policies with actual cash value coverage for the dwelling are typically cheaper than replacement cost insurance policies.

 Home replacement cost calculator

-A simple way to get a replacement cost estimate for your home is to find the average per-foot rebuilding cost for your area and to multiply that by your home’s overall square footage.
-Say that you have a 2,000 square foot home.
+A simple way to get a replacement cost estimate for your home is to find the average per-foot rebuilding cost for your area and multiply that by your home’s overall square footage.
+Say that you have a 2,000-square-foot home.
 If local building costs average $100 per square foot, then you would be looking at a replacement cost of $200,000.
 Below is a simple formula to follow:

 Home sq. ft. x local rebuild cost sq. ft. = RCV